Charity auction to benefit Los Angeles Fund for Public Education's "Arts Matter" campaign, supporting art and music education in L.a. public schools

 • "I Feel Good" mixed media guitar inspired by the music and legacy of James Brown.
 Created by Miles Regis.

-• "'Jack' & Jim Marshall Tribute Guitar" graphic photowrap guitar utilizing the photographs of legendary photographer Jim Marshall.
+• "'Jack' & Jim Marshall Tribute Guitar" graphic photowrap guitar utilising the photographs of legendary photographer Jim Marshall.
 The guitar features a photo session with The Rolling Stones.
 Created by Signature Creative.

 • "Jersey Devil" acrylic painted guitar inspired by guitarist Zakk Wylde (Black Label Society).
 Created by John Irwin and signed by Zakk Wylde.